llpeterson/scaling/mobile-ip.md

 *network-layer mobility*.
 That is, we are interested in how to deal with nodes that move from one network to another.
-Moving from one access point to another in the same 802.11 network can be handled by mechanisms specific to 802.11, and cellular telephone networks also have ways to handle mobility, of course, but in large heterogeneous systems like the Internet we need to support mobility more broadly across networks.
+Moving from one access point to another in the same 802.11 network can be handled by mechanisms specific to 802.11, and cellular networks also have ways to handle mobility, of course, but in large heterogeneous systems like the Internet we need to support mobility more broadly across networks.